PM Modi's brother stages Dharna at Lucknow airport | ExBulletin

 PM Modi’s brother stages Dharna at Lucknow airport

-Lucknow, February 3 (PTI) Prime Minister Narendra Modi’s brother Prahlad Modi staged a dharna at Lucknow airport on Wednesday, alleging that the police had not let his supporters do so.
+Prime Minister Narendra Modi’s brother Prahlad Modi staged a dharna at Lucknow airport on Wednesday, alleging that police had not let his supporters go there.

 According to Bhupendra Singh, additional general manager (operations) of Chaudhary Charan Singh Airports, Prahlad Modi arrived in Lucknow on an Indigo flight around 4 p.m.